Maintel-ICON/map-audiosafe-gafpa/README.md

 ---

-Maintel delivers cloud-based contact center solutions and applications that unify, personalize, and enhance customer experiences.
+Maintel delivers cloud-based contact centre solutions and applications that unify, personalise, and enhance customer experiences.

 > Solid solutions for a dynamic world.